2000s in music: J-pop

-J-pop continues to be in the mainstream and stays the most popular style of music in Japan.
-Japanese Pop's popularity continues to expand through Asia and the rest of the world, with various Japanese artists debuting in the US.
-J-pop starts to enjoy a relatively big global online fan base.
-It continues to influence worldwide styles of music, as Japanese culture has continuously become more popular around the world.
-Japan also remains the second most powerful music industry in the world, and the second largest music market, after the US.
-R&B is popular at the beginning of the era, with Hip hop also becoming more popular as time passes.
-At the end of the decade, Dance music and Techno become the most popular genres.
+Japanese Pop's popularity continued to expand through Asia and the rest of the world, with various Japanese artists debuting in the U.S. J-pop starts to enjoy a relatively big global online fan base.
+At the end of the decade, dance music and techno become the most popular genres.
 Bubblegum pop remains popular during the entire decade.

-Ayumi Hamasaki becomes one of the most popular Japanese stars of the 2000s, experiencing her biggest peak at this time, becoming known as "The Empress of Japanese Pop", and greatly influencing music, fashion and pop culture.
-Ken Hirai becomes the most popular male solo artist.
-1990s divas like Namie Amuro, Misia, and Hikaru Utada also remain extremely popular during this era, with the former having a second popularity boom in 2008.
-Starlet Kumi Koda also becomes insanely popular in this era, thanks to her fresh dance style and provocative dance moves.
-Boy bands are the most popular musical format at the moment, with girl bands like Morning Musume (very popular in the past) experiencing a decline in popularity.
-While Johnny's boy bands, notably Arashi, become very popular, other vocal groups like Exile and Tohoshinki also gained popularity and pop/rock bands like Mr. Children, Tokio and Glay remained popular.
-Duets also become popular, such as M-Flo.
-Like all countries, English pop music's popularity expands at a very high rate with popular US artists receiving success such as Backstreet Boys and Britney Spears who become the most popular and two of the most successful non-Japanese artists.
+Ayumi Hamasaki was one of the most popular Japanese stars of the 2000s, known as "The Empress of Japanese Pop".
+Ken Hirai was the most popular male solo artist.
+1990s divas like Namie Amuro, Misia, and Hikaru Utada remained popular during this era, with Utada having a second popularity boom in 2008.
+Starlet Kumi Koda became popular in this era, due to her provocative dance moves.
+Boy bands were the most popular musical format, with girl bands like Morning Musume experiencing a decline in popularity.
+Johnny's boy bands, notably Arashi, became very popular.
+Vocal groups like Exile and Tohoshinki gained popularity and pop/rock bands like Mr. Children, Tokio and Glay remained popular.
+English pop music's popularity expanded with popular U.S. artists receiving success such as Backstreet Boys and Britney Spears two of the most successful non-Japanese artists.

 K-pop

-By the beginning of the 21st century, the K-pop market had slumped and early K-pop idol groups that had seen success in the 90's were on the decline.
+By the beginning of the 21st century, the K-pop market had slumped and early K-pop idol groups that had seen success in the 90s were on the decline.
 H.O.T. disbanded in 2001, while other groups like Sechs Kies, S.E.S., Fin.K.L, Shinhwa, and g.o.d became inactive by 2005.

-Solo singers like BoA, Rain and Lee Hyori grew in success.
+Solo singers like BoA, Rain, and Lee Hyori grew in success.
 However, the success of the boy band TVXQ after its debut in 2003 marked the resurgence of idol groups to Korean entertainment and the growth of K-pop as part of Hallyu.
-The birth of second-generation K-pop was followed with the successful debuts of SS501 (2005), Super Junior (2005), Big Bang (2006), Wonder Girls (2007), Girls' Generation (2007), Kara (2007), Shinee (2008), 2NE1 (2009), 4Minute (2009), T-ara (2009), f(x) (2009), and After School (2009).
+The birth of second-generation K-pop was followed with the successful debuts of SS501, Super Junior, BigBang, Wonder Girls, Girls' Generation, Kara, Shinee, 2NE1, 4Minute, T-ara, f(x), and After School.